THE VIRTUAL APPLE ORCHARD

 White Limbertwig – A large, greenish-yellow apple overlaid with a whitish coloration.
 Origins unknown.
 Another fine Limbertwig which ripens in October.
 People rave about its wonderful flavor.
 The tree is vigorous and disease resistant.
 One of the best in the Limbertwig family.

 Yates – Small red apple.
 The red goes down into the flesh when fully ripe.
 The flesh is white, tender, juicy, aromatic, mildly subacid.
 A very late keeper and has a very fine flavor.
 Used as a cider apple.
 Ripens in October.
 No way can you eat just one Yates apple.

 KEN PRIDDY’S APPLE DISCOVERIES

-- Aroma, Priddy #9 – Green, aromatic, crisp.
+- Priddy’s Aroma #9 – Green, aromatic, crisp.
 Tangy flavor.
 Good early apple.
 Had scab one year in five.
 Discovered in a fencerow in Salem, OR, Ripens August 20

 - Baptist (Claygate Pearmain) – Green skin with splashes of red on one side.
 Russet on the bottom half and a little near the top.
 Long and very stout stem.
 Crisp and very sweet.
 Juice runs down your chin when you bite into it, Excellent!
 Ripens October 28.
 Found at the Babtist Bible College, formerly the TB Hospital, in Salem, OR.
 The students used these apples to make apple cider for Halloween.
 After a misguided pruning to this old tree in 1990, it wasn’t bearing and was cut down about three years later.
 The tree was later identified as Claygate Permain.
 A triploid, which means it has three sets of 17 chromosomes.
 Triploids produce very little viable pollen and cannot be used as pollinators.
 For their own successful pollination and good crops they need at least one or two diploids.